YuliaDobrova/YuliaDobrova/README.md

                   </p>
                   <p>
-                    Currently I am looking for a full-time position as a Full-Stack Software Developer, willing to strengthen the team with my skills and desire to create, fix, innovate.
+                    Currently I am looking for a full-time position as a Front End Software Developer, willing to strengthen the team with my skills and desire to create, fix, innovate.
                   </p>